 Systemic lupus erythematosus (also referred to as “SLE” or “lupus“) is a disease in which the body’s immune system becomes “overactivated,” resulting in inflammation and damage to organs.

-The most frequent areas of inflammation are the skin, joints, lungs, heart, kidneys, blood cells and nervous system, including the brain.
+The most frequent areas of inflammation are the skin, joints, lungs, heart, kidneys, blood cells, and nervous system, including the brain.

 Who Gets Lupus?

-How Do Doctors Diagnosis Lupus?
+How Do Doctors Diagnose Lupus?

-- A facial rash that covers the nose and spreads across the cheeks
+- A facial rash that covers the nose and spreads across the cheeks.

-- Rash in sun-exposed areas of skin
+- Rash in sun-exposed areas of skin.

-- Mouth sores or ulcers
+- Mouth sores or ulcers.

-- Joint pain or swelling affecting the small joints of the hands with prominent stiffness on awakening in the morning
+- Joint pain or swelling affecting the small joints of the hands, with prominent stiffness on awakening in the morning.

-- Fatigue, weight loss, or fever
+- Fatigue, weight loss, or fever.

 How Is Lupus Treated?

 Lupus symptoms and the progression of the disease vary widely, so treatment plans must be highly individualized.
 The most frequently prescribed medications are:

 - Non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen and naproxen.

-- Cortisone containing agents such as prednisone, which are potent anti-inflammatory drugs
+- Cortisone-containing agents such as prednisone, which are potent anti-inflammatory drugs.

-- Methotrexate, mycophenolate, cyclophosphamide, azathioprine – all immune suppressing drugs
+- Methotrexate, mycophenolate, cyclophosphamide, azathioprine – all immune-suppressing drugs.

 The goal of treatment is to reduce inflammation and force the disease into a quiet period (remission).
 Treatment also includes physical therapy and supportive care to help with the emotional side of having a chronic disease.